 In the 1981-82 season, Gretzky broke Phil Esposito’s record for goals in a season by amassing 92 over 80 games.
 Based on the numbers that today’s superstars put up, the record is safe for the time being.

-Steven Stamkos had a great season with the Tampa Bay Lightning last year, reaching the 60-goal plateau for the first time in his career.
+Steven Stamkos had a great season with the Tampa Bay Lightning in 2011-12, reaching the 60-goal plateau for the first time in his career.
 However, if Stamkos were to match Gretzky’s single-season record, the Lightning forward would need to average another 0.42 goals per game throughout the course of the season.

 8. Most Assists in a Season (163)